Destiny of the Daleks: Plot

-K9 has lost his voice, and the Fourth Doctor is confused as to why a robot would have laryngitis.
-Romana, for reasons unknown, regenerates, choosing the form of Princess Astra of the planet Atrios, in spite of the Doctor's initial disapproval of it.

-The TARDIS lands on a rocky planet.
-The Doctor and Romana see a group of ragged-looking humans burying one of their dead, followed by a spaceship landing and half-burying itself in the ground in a valley.
-As the Doctor and Romana are about to investigate, underground explosions force them back towards the ruins.
-Whilst exploring them, another explosion occurs, trapping the Doctor.
-Romana returns to the TARDIS to reassemble K9 so he can assist, but finds the TARDIS half-buried in rubble and the Doctor is missing.
-As she turns to leave, a man who has been following her blocks her path.
-She backs away, falls down a rubble chute, and loses consciousness.
-She recovers only to have three Daleks burst through the wall and capture her, commanding her to work at a drilling site.
+The TARDIS lands on a rocky planet which the Fourth Doctor and a newly-regenerated Romana decide to explore.
+They soon see a group of ragged-looking humanoids burying one of their dead, followed by the arrival of an alien spaceship which half-buries itself in a nearby valley.
+As the pair are about to investigate, underground explosions force them back towards the ruins, where the Doctor is trapped under a fallen concrete pillar.
+Romana, unaware that she’s being followed by a gaunt figure, returns to the TARDIS to reassemble K9 so he can assist, but further explosions half-bury the TARDIS in rubble.
+When she returns to the city she discovers the Doctor missing, and her path blocked by the gaunt man.
+Backing away, she falls down a rubble chute; when she regains consciousness, she is captured by three Daleks and taken away for interrogation.

 Meanwhile, the Doctor is thanking the white-clad, silver-haired humanoids who have rescued him, remarking on their strength.
-He asks their leader, Commander Sharrel, where he is, and is told that the planet is D-5-Gamma-Z-Alpha, otherwise known as Skaro.
-The Doctor learns that the Movellans are here to wage war against the Daleks.
-Two Movellans bring in a new prisoner, the man who has been following the Doctor and Romana.
-He is Starship Engineer Tyssan.
-He reveals that the Daleks used him as slave labour as part of a search operation.
-He tells the Doctor about what has happened to Romana, and they set out to rescue her.
+Reluctantly, their leader, Commander Sharrel, informs him that they are on the planet designated D-5-Gamma-Z-Alpha, otherwise known as Skaro; the Doctor subsequently learns that the Movellans are here to wage war against the Daleks.
+Two Movellans bring in the gaunt stranger, a Starship Engineer called Tyssan who reveals that the Daleks used him as slave labour as part of a search operation.